‘Trusting in God; Growing in Wisdom’

 Intent

-At Whitegate School, we support children in developing a love of the English language, through both the spoken and written word.
-We believe that literacy is not just an end in itself; it provides the key to unlock all other areas of learning and is the vehicle through which our children grow in wisdom as they develop their understanding of the world and how they can engage with life in all its fullness.
+At Whitegate CofE Primary School, we support children in developing a love of the English language that shines in their spoken and written words.
+We believe that literacy is not just an end in itself: it provides the key to unlock all other areas of learning and is the vehicle through which our children demonstrate their growing wisdom, thankfulness and understanding of the world.

-Being able to express oneself clearly and succinctly is a necessary and empowering life skill and one about which we are passionate at Whitegate.
-From their first days at school, children will learn, day by day, how to develop and hone their skills as a writer for a wide range of purposes.
-Our intent is to create writers who can express themselves creatively and imaginatively and can re-read, edit and improve their own writing through their confident use of the essential skills of spelling, punctuation and grammar.
-Our children are supported in their journey by adaptive teaching that ensures key gaps in pupils’ knowledge and skills are identified and addressed so that our pupils know more and remember more.
+Being able to express oneself clearly and succinctly is an empowering life skill which enables children to engage with life in all its fullness.
+From their first days at school, children will learn how to develop and hone their skills as a writer for a wide range of purposes.
+Our intent is to create engaged and enthusiastic writers who have faith and trust in their ability to express themselves creatively and imaginatively.
+Our writers will be able to re-read, edit and improve their own writing compositions through their confident use of the essential skills of spelling, punctuation and grammar.
+Children across the school are supported in their journey by adaptive teaching that ensures key gaps in pupils’ knowledge and skills are identified and addressed so that they know more and remember more.

 Implementation

-Through working independently and collaboratively, in a range of writing opportunities, children are able to draw on their taught skills to adapt their language and style for a range of contexts, purposes and audiences.
+Teachers plan clear, sequential episodes of learning which align with the key skills and knowledge being learned in each unit.
+These episodes of learning allow the development of vocabulary and contextualised spelling, punctuation and grammar.
+Through working independently and collaboratively, in a range of writing opportunities, children are able to draw on their taught skills to plan and adapt their language and style for a range of contexts, purposes and audiences.

-The explicit teaching of proofreading and editing skills is incorporated into our sequence of lessons and pupils are encourage to work independently and collaboratively, with a peer, to refine word and sentence level skills and to develop coherence within and across sentences, paragraphs and entire texts.
+Throughout the writing process, the teacher models writing and undertakes shared writing and guided writing to develop the children’s knowledge and skills.
+The explicit teaching of editing (proofreading and revising) skills is incorporated into our sequence of lessons and pupils are encourage to work both independently and collaboratively with a peer to refine word and sentence level skills and to develop coherence within and across sentences, paragraphs and entire texts.

 Spelling